 The term “quality” identifies the degree to which a set of inherent characteristics of an object fulfils requirements.
 The object can be material (e.g., an engine, a sheet of paper), non-material (e.g., conversion ratio, a project plan) or imagined (e.g., the future state of the organisation); the adjective “inherent” means existing in the object, therefore it is opposed to “assigned”; requirements are needs or expectations that are stated, generally implied or obligatory.

-The seven Quality Management Principles (QMP) are defined in the International Organization for Standardization (ISO) publications and standards (ISO 9000:2015).
+The 7 Quality Management Principles are defined in the International Organization for Standardization (ISO) publications and standards (ISO 9000:2015).
 They can be used to certify and guide the quality of HOs processes, for instance, MSDI development and implementation.

-The seven QMPs and their MSDI perspectives (Fig. ##) are as follows:
+The seven QMPs and a possible use of them by a MSDI perspective (Fig. ##) are as follows: